 Soil

-To do this, add about a bag of soil conditioner or peat to the planting hole and mix well with the native soil.
+But if you have too wet or stony soil in your yard, it can be improved.
+Add a soil conditioner or peat to the planting hole and mix well with the native soil.
 This will make the soil lighter and more draining.

 As far as pH is concerned, Magnolia prefers slightly acidic soil.
-But it can also tolerate slightly alkaline soil.
+However, it can also tolerate slightly alkaline soil.
 Avoid planting it in soils with too high a pH, as this can lead to chlorosis.

 Read more: What Kind Of Soil Does A Magnolia Tree Need?